 There are varying offenses that could be considered domestic violence in Salt Lake City.
 If you are charged with a domestic violence offense, you will need an attorney experienced in domestic violence law and litigation.
 These charges should be taken seriously.
 They could keep you away from your family, your children, and you could be detained until your court date.
-Call Jardine Law Offices in Salt Lake City at 801-350-3506.
-Let our criminal defense attorneys build you the best defense possible and protect your future.
+Call Jardine Law Offices P.C. in Salt Lake City at 801-350-3506.
+Let our Salt Lake City domestic violence attorneys build you the best defense possible and protect your future.

 By definition of Utah Legislature, “Domestic violence or a domestic violence offense means any criminal offense involving violence or physical harm or threat of violence or physical harm, or any attempt, conspiracy, or solicitation to commit a criminal offense involving violence or physical harm when committed by one cohabitant against another.”
 Some of these possible offenses could include:

 The penalties for being convicted of domestic violence or a domestic violence offense could depend on which offense has been committed, whether or not there was a violation of a previously forced protective order (restraining order) or ex parte order.
 Charges could range from a class B misdemeanor to a felony.
 There could be career consequences, marital consequences (forced alimony, the division of assets), the possibility of limited visitation or adverse custody arrangements, and permanent damage to your criminal record.